-In this case, an enterprise attestation capable authenticator on which enterprise attestation is enabled, upon receiving the enterpriseAttestation parameter with a value of 2 on authenticatorMakeCredential or authenticatorGetAssertion command, will return an enterprise attestation.
+In this case, an enterprise attestation capable authenticator on which enterprise attestation is enabled, upon receiving the enterpriseAttestation parameter with a value of 2 on aauthenticatorMakeCredential command, will return an enterprise attestation.
 The platform is enterprise-managed and has already performed the necessary vetting of the RP ID.